lambtor/ArduinoTricorder/README.md

 Visualization:         OK - not the most accurate thing, but has a very high refresh rate.
 Uses AdafruitZero_FFT library for FFT calculations.<br/>

 to do:
-sound playback via separate wav/ogg board
+sound playback via separate wav/ogg board<br/>
+calculate decibels by mapping result from getPDMWave function to range of known reference values